Updated 08/01/2021 14.30

 The guidance for funerals has been updated by Central Government (full link at the bottom).
 The guidance now includes additional information for communities managing a death.

-During this unprecedented period, many lives have sadly be lost.
+During this unprecedented period, many lives have sadly been lost.
 To ensure organisations managing funerals are able to cope with the increased number of deaths, it is important that people do not delay funerals.
 We understand how difficult this will be for the families and friends of lost loved ones, however the current guidance will be in place for the foreseeable future for public safety reasons.
 The Government have this information for bereaved people https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/880807/Bereavement-Leaflet-digital.pdf

 Those organising a funeral should adhere to the following: